 This opened my eyes to another beautiful concept… If we all “matched,” there would be nothing to admire in one another.
 The world is beautiful because it’s filled with variety and complexity.
 We humans take that variety and complexity to a whole new and thrilling level.
 So instead of trying to match, let’s focus our energy on complementing one another for the betterment of us all.

 Rather than seeing your friends’ gifts or talents as something enviable, look at them as gifts that were given to them for your sake.
 Your loved ones were placed into your life for your benefit, and vice versa, but ultimately for the world as a whole.
 Individually we all have unique specialties, but together we enhance the capabilities of one another, and ultimately make the world a more beautiful, purposeful place.
 When we combine our gifts, we can do exponentially more.

 I would love to challenge you to discover your own, unique gifts and talents.
 If you don’t know where they lie, here are some things to consider:

 - What kinds of things do your friends ask you to help them with?

-- Ask the people who love you what they believe your gifts are.
+- Ask the people who love you what they believe your strengths are.

 - What do you enjoy doing that other people seem to dislike or struggle with?

-You will also like True Beauty is Found in a Woman’s Strength, 9 Marks of a Beautiful Woman (on the Inside), How to Live Out of Your Strengths, Not Weaknesses, Be Imperfect, Be Inspiring and Take It Easy – On Yourself
+You will also like True Beauty is Found in a Woman’s Strength, 9 Marks of a Beautiful Woman (on the Inside), How to Live Out of Your Strengths, Not Weaknesses, 10 Ways to Boost Your Confidence, People Are Becoming Increasingly Lonely: Here’s How to Fight It, When Her Yes Feels Like Your No and Take It Easy – On Yourself.